juliomrc/react-simple-form-manager/README.md

 ### Visible errors

-An object that has the field name and a boolean that represents if the error should be visible or not, with the signature `Type VisibleErrors = Partial\<Record\<keyof TFormData, boolean\>\>`.
+An object that has the field name and a boolean that represents if the error should be visible or not, with the signature `Type VisibleErrors = Partial<Record<keyof TFormData, boolean>>`.

-For example, this is the VisibleErrors generated by the `MyCustomForm` type:
+For example, these are the VisibleErrors generated by the `MyCustomForm` type:

 ```typescript
 interface MyCustomForm {